arcan1s/ahriman/docs/configuration.md

 Remote synchronization settings.

-* `target` - list of synchronizations to be used, space separated list of strings, optional.
+* `target` - list of synchronizations to be used, space separated list of strings, required.
 Allowed values are `rsync`, `s3`.

 ### `rsync:*` groups